LinuxCommandLibrary

 POSIX Classes

 POSIX character classes are portable across all Unix tools.
-They must be used inside brackets: `[[:digit:]]`.
+They are written inside a bracket expression, which is why you see double brackets.

 ClassDescription